My main areas of interest are in applied analysis and probability.

 - To measure flow between various departments in a hospital, the most common method is to define transition rates between rooms, and introduce a continuous time Markov chain to simulate the populations of patients at different times.
 In this preprint, to account for “activity” within a room, which may not be properly explained with Markovian methods, we use network centrality measures commonly used in research relating to social media.
 This is work done with undergraduate students Naba Mukhtar and Maria Cioffi.A “hospital graph”, where nodes denote departments and connections denote possible transfers between departments.

 - The improper taking of medication is one of the main causes of hospitalization.
-The main metric for measuring compliance to medication is done through taking the mean possession ratio, the fraction of total days a patient takes the proper medication.
+The most common metric for measuring compliance to medication is done through taking the mean possession ratio, the fraction of total days a patient takes the proper medication.
 This report extends the concept to account for changing patient behavior, and also relates compliance to socioeconomic variables.

 - Iron regulatory genes have been shown to have a close relationship with the progression of breast cancer.
 In this study, we show that the same set of genes has an adverse effect on survival length of patients with gliomas, a class of malignant brain tumors.